 - 5.1 The virement process represents the major mechanism to align and take corrective (financial / budgetary) action within a department during a financial year. - 5.2 In order for a "vote" (department) to transfer funds from one division or capital project to another division or capital project, a saving has to be identified within the monetary limitations of the same department. - 5.3 Sufficient, (non-committed) budgetary provision should be available within the "giving" vote's division or project concerned to give effect to the budgetary transfer (virement).
-In addition, the transferring function must
+In addition, the transferring function must clearly indicate to which division or capital project the budget provision will be transferred to and provide a clear motivation for the transfer.

-- clearly indicate to which division or capital project the budget provision will be transferred to and provide a clear motivation for the transfer. - 5.4 Any budgetary amendment of which the net impact will be a change to the total approved annual budget allocation and any other amendments not covered in this policy are to be considered for budgetary adoption via an adjustment budget (per MFMA Section 28). - 5.5 In terms of Section 17 of the MFMA a municipality's budget is divided into an operating and capital budget and consequently no virements are permitted between Operating and Capital Budgets. - 5.6 Virements are not permissible across, or between, votes / departments.
+- 5.4 Any budgetary amendment of which the net impact will be a change to the total approved annual budget allocation and any other amendments not covered in this policy are to be considered for budgetary adoption via an adjustment budget (per MFMA Section 28). - 5.5 In terms of Section 17 of the MFMA a municipality's budget is divided into an operating and capital budget and consequently no virements are permitted between Operating and Capital Budgets. - 5.6 Virements are permitted to shift funds between items, projects, programmes and votes on condition that the requirements of the Virement Policy is adhered to.
+Not more than 5 percent of the budget may be moved to or from a vote, programme and project.